All Episodes

 They're just as radical as any other Islamic jihad group is.

-And I just I think back to all of our moderate Republican foreign policy establishment types celebrate.
+And I just, I think back to all of our moderate Republican foreign policy establishment types celebrate, oh, it's such a wonderful thing.

 The outbreak of freedom in the Middle East.

-Now, the New York Times has this story, and here's the headline in a world of complications, Obama faces a re-election test.
+Now, the New York Times has this story, and here's the headline: In a world of complications, Obama faces a re-election test.

-He can't get things done.
+He can't get anything done.

 He has to answer for everything.